-When entering this type of house you should leave your shoes outside and wear slippers or go bare foot.
-Tables are low so there are no chairs, and only small mats for sitting on.
+When entering this type of house you should leave your shoes outside and wear slippers or go barefoot.
+The tables are low so there are no chairs and only small mats for sitting on.
 The construction of the house means that even in hot weather they are surprisingly cool inside.

-I imagine that these gas / water mains were installed at a later date to the original buildings – I quite like the contrasting colours here.
+I imagine that these gas/water mains were installed at a later date than the original buildings – I quite like the contrasting colours here.

-Down a small backstreet we discovered a quint cafe named Konggan – Bom (“Space – Spring”) with a beautiful garden and a few tasty treats in store…
+Down a small backstreet, we discovered a quaint cafe named Konggan – Bom (“Space – Spring”) with a beautiful garden and a few tasty treats in store…

 Espresso and vanilla ice cream (to be mixed) – not something you would normally find me sipping but an interesting combination nevertheless.
 I’m still not a coffee/tea fan.